stellarflux12/RTL-GDS-Flow-of-updown-counter/README.md

 # 🔁 RTL to GDSII Flow of a 3-bit Up-Down Counter (Using Cadence Flow)
+## 📘 Project Overview

-This repository showcases the complete ASIC design flow of a **3-bit Up-Down Counter** — from RTL design to GDSII generation — using **Cadence’s industry-standard tools**.
+This repository demonstrates the complete RTL-to-GDSII flow of a 3-bit Up/Down Counter using Cadence tools at the 45nm technology node.

 ---